 How does it work?

 A public key is used to create a DNS record.
 That same key is also used to digitally sign the header of emails that are sent.
 When the recipient's provider receives the email, they check the sender's DNS records and the sender's authenticity is validated by the matching key.
 The message is then delivered with confidence that the sender is who they claim to be.

 What's special about Keap's implementation of DKIM?

 Normally, implementing DKIM requires a domain owner to create public and private RSA keys which are used in the authentication process.
-To simplify DKIM set-up, Infusionsoft eliminated this complexity by creating these keys on your behalf.
-You only need to create a CNAME record in your DNS that points back to the Infusionsoft servers and turn on the function in your Infusionsoft account.
-You can find step-by-step instructions in your Infusionsoft account.
+To simplify DKIM set-up, Keap eliminated this complexity by creating these keys on your behalf.
+You only need to create a CNAME record in your DNS that points back to the Keap servers and turn on the function in your Keap account.
+You can find step-by-step instructions in your Keap account.

 - Click Add a Domain